jesuispy/networking-101-gcp-sheet/README.md

 # The Networking 101 Google Cloud sheet

 It's the age of AI and it's still easy to get lost in a conversation around networking.
-Well this (v3) reference sheet (created in 2025) can help with that.
+Well this (v3) reference sheet **(updated in 2025)** can help with that.

 **Added to this version is a section on networking for AI so you can learn about(RDMA, InfiniBand, RoCE, NVLink, GPU, TPU, etc)**